For the latest admissions information, visit our website.

 Advising and Orientation for New Students

 All new students are assigned an academic advisor upon admission to UWM.
-New freshmen are required to participate in an advising, registration, and orientation program prior to their first semester of enrollment.
-These programs are held during the summer for students entering in the fall semester and during January for students entering in the spring semester.
-A family and guest orientation program is held concurrently with the student program.
+All freshmen and transfer students are required to participate in an orientation program to enroll in classes.
+Programs are held during the summer for students entering in the fall semester and during January for students entering in the spring semester.
+A family orientation is held concurrently with the freshman program.

 Summer Sessions Enrollment